Jasper Tudor 1431-1495 Biography

 Support for the King

-Jasper fought in the first battle of the Wars of the Roses, the First Battle of St Albans, for Henry VI on the Lancastrian side.
+Jasper fought in the first battle of the Wars of the Roses, for King Henry VI on the Lancastrian side.
 The Lancastrians lost the battle and Henry VI was captured but Jasper and Edmund declared their support for Henry VI and remained on the Lancastrian side.

 Richard Duke of York captured Jasper’s brother Edmund in November 1456 and he died while in prison.
-Jasper took in his brother’s pregnant widow, Margaret Beaufort and her son, Henry, was born at Pembroke Castle on 28th January 1457.
+Jasper gave protection to his brother’s pregnant widow, Margaret Beaufort and her son, Henry, was born at Pembroke Castle on 28th January 1457.

 For his continued loyalty to Henry VI, Jasper was made constable of a number of castles in Wales, including Aberystwyth and Carmarthen.
 He was made a Knight of the Garter in 1459.